zwei2stein/mtg-commandline-tool/readme.md

   -c {usd,eur,tix,czk}, --currency {usd,eur,tix,czk}
                         Currency used for sorting by price and for output of price.
 Default 'eur'
+  -pt PRICETHRESHOLD, --priceThreshold PRICETHRESHOLD
+                        When calculating total sum of prices of cards, cards will be included only if their price is higher than value of this parameter.
   -cache {init,flush,auto}, --cache {init,flush,auto}
                         Manual cache control: 'init' fetches all cards from collectin from scryfall to cache, 'flush' clears cache